 SWAT may be utilized in the following types of incidents:

-The Hostage Negotiations Team of the Lakeland Police Department was established in 1988.
-The mission of the Hostage Negotiations team is to defuse potentially life threatening situations through the use of proven verbal crisis management techniques.
-The Hostage Negotiations Team is made up of 12 highly trained men and women who have completed a basic 40 hour Negotiations course.
+The Crisis Negotiations Team of the Lakeland Police Department was established in 1988.
+The mission of the Crisis Negotiations Team is to defuse potentially life-threatening situations through the use of proven verbal crisis management techniques.
+The Crisis Negotiations Team is made up of 12 highly trained men and women who have completed a basic 40-hour Negotiations course.
 The team members train bi-monthly and receive extensive training in negotiation techniques and communication skills.
 Their main goal is to defuse a situation and prevent hostile and/or deadly actions from escalating.

-The Hostage Negotiations Team responds to incidents involving suicidal, armed/barricaded and hostage holding individuals.
+The Crisis Negotiations Team responds to incidents involving suicidal, armed/barricaded and hostage holding individuals.
 In addition, their duties include establishing communication links, background information, and conducting witness debriefings.
-The Hostage Negotiations Team works in partnership with the S.W.A.T.
+The Crisis Negotiations Team works in partnership with the S.W.A.T.
 Team who provide the tactical protection and response necessary to allow the negotiation process to occur.

-The Hostage Negotiations Team is a voluntary on-call unit and all team members have regular duty assignments.
-The men and women who make up the Hostage Negotiations Team have proven to be dedicated and hard working officers on the Lakeland Police Department.
+The Crisis Negotiations Team is a voluntary on-call unit and all team members have regular duty assignments.
+The men and women who make up the Crisis Negotiations Team have proven to be dedicated and hard-working officers on the Lakeland Police Department.
 They are committed to ensuring a peaceful resolution to a crisis situation.